 Document automation is the process of creating documents from a set of rules.
 If you can identify rules for the templates you draft using "if this" - "then that" statements, it will help generate error-free documents in a fraction of the time.

 As a baseline, document automation is software that allows you to collect data and generate documents automatically, based on rules that you set up in the software for those documents.
+Check out our curated list of best document automation software that guides you through this process..

 It is much more than just mail-merge (sometimes referred to as "document assembly").
 It can handle complex logic, pull and push data from different sources, integrate across your software suite, and even act like a client portal.